 Google Engineers started working on ways to mitigate this problem, but it would never be eliminated.
 It was just too hard for an algorithm trained to discover matches between articles and ads to exercise human good taste.

-I don’t believe that I’ve seen a patent or paper from Google directly on this subject, though I did write a post a few years back, How Google Rejects Annoying Advertisements and Pages, that described many of the things that Google might be looking for when using an automated process to review ads.
+I don’t believe that I’ve seen a patent or paper from Google directly on this subject.
+However, I did write a post a few years back, How Google Rejects Annoying Advertisements and Pages, that described many of the things that Google might be looking for when using an automated process to review ads.

 The patent I wrote about in that post, Detecting and rejecting annoying documents, was granted last week.
-It looks at a large number of features that might be related to both advertisements and landing pages that influence whether or not an advertisement might be accepted.
+It looks at many features that might be related to both advertisements and landing pages that influence whether or not an advertisement might be accepted.
 But it doesn’t discuss whether or not some ads might be considered inappropriate for some web pages that they might be displayed upon.

-Microsoft was granted a patent this week on a process they came up with to try to avoid showing inappropriate advertisements on Web pages, though it’s possible that they’ve replaced the process they detail in the patent with something new.
+Microsoft was granted a patent this week on a process they came up with to try to avoid showing inappropriate advertisements on Web pages.
+However, it’s possible that they’ve replaced the process they detail in the patent with something new.
 In early 2007, you could visit Microsoft AdCenter Lab and see a tool for “Detecting Sensitive Web Pages” amongst the experimental products the search engine offered.

-The goal of the tool was to look at the content of one or more pages of a site to predict a “sensitivity” level associated with that content, and to determine whether or not it fit within certain sensitivity categories.
+The tool’s goal was to look at the content of one or more pages of a site to predict a “sensitivity” level associated with that content, and determine whether it fits within certain sensitivity categories.
 The patent behind the tool is:

 Sensitive webpage content detection